FRC5881/TBASlackBot/install.md

 use the __help changelog__ command to keep on top of changes and new features.

 ## Bugs, Problems, Feature Requests ##
-There is the __feedback__ command in the bot itself, or feel free to post an issue on GitHub.
+There is the __feedback__ command in the bot itself, or feel free to post an [issue on GitHub](https://github.com/FRC5881/TBASlackBot/issues) once the source code is released.

 ### Gracious Professionalism&reg; ###